February 11, 2019

 To keep those strep germs at bay, it's important to first understand how it's spread.
 You've heard it once and you'll hear it again, try your hardest to contain your coughs and sneezes to a tissue or the crook of your arm and to frequently wash your hands or use hand sanitizer.
-Strep throat is just another example of why it's so important to practice those hygiene habits.
+Strep throat can be quite contagious, making it just another example of why it's so important to practice those hygiene habits.
 Strep is most commonly spread by breathing in droplets of bacteria exhaled by an infected person, meaning they're spreading germs when they cough or sneeze.
 You could also pick up strep throat by simply touching something where those infected droplets have landed and transferring them to your nose or mouth unknowingly, or by sharing items like water bottles or utensils with an infected person.
 Take it from us, it's okay not to share this time of year.

 There are two common tests used to diagnose strep throat – a rapid antigen test and a throat culture.
 The first one is just that – a rapid, fast test that'll have results in minutes after swabbing the back of your throat.
 Aka, you're back on the couch watching re-runs of your favorite show faster.
 As for the throat culture, it may take several days for results to come back.
 Similar to the other test, though, a swab is taken from the back of your throat and tonsils.